deepankarm/org-jina-examples/my_first_jina_app/chapters/understanding.md

 <img src="https://raw.githubusercontent.com/jina-ai/jina/master/docs/chapters/101/img/ILLUS10.png" width="30%" align="left">

-Just as a plant manages nutrient flow and growth rate for its branches, Flow manages the states and context of a group of Pods, orchestrating them to accomplish one task.
+Just as a plant manages nutrient flow and growth rate for its branches, a Flow manages the states and context of a group of Pods, orchestrating them to accomplish one task.
 Whether a Pod is remote or running in Docker, one Flow rules them all!

 We define Flows in `app.py` to index and query the content in our South Park dataset.